 - Use IRS Form 1040 or 1040-SR.

-- You will be able to deduct the amount you paid for medical expenses that’s more than 7.5% of your Adjusted Gross Income (AGI).
+- You can deduct the amount you paid for medical expenses that’s more than 7.5% of your AGI.

 - Let’s say your AGI is $40,000.

 - You’ll be able to deduct medical expenses that is more than 7.5% of $40,000 (which in this example would be $3,000).